ahmedadamji/cw1_team_2/README.md

 # CW1 - Team 2
 -----------------

-This is a project focused on **Picking, placing, identifying, and localising simple objects..**
+This is a project focused on **Picking, placing, identifying, and localising simple objects.**

 It is authored by **Ahmed Adamjee, Ikedinaekpere Kennedy Dike, and Abdulbaasit Sanusi** and is licensed under the MIT License, see below: